medo64/QText/Source/QText/ReadMe.txt

       o  Files can be hidden.
       o  QText updates files when another process changes them. o  Lot of minor improvements.
-      o  Fix: Cursor does not reset position upon save.
+      o  No reqistry writes if program is not installed. o  Fix: Cursor does not reset position upon save.

    Version 2.20 (2009-10-01)